 Hawaii brought back its state estate tax effective May 1, 2010.
 Although the Hawaii estate tax exemption was set at $3.5 million for deaths occurring before January 26, 2012, the tax didn't actually kick in until an estate exceeded $3.6 million in value.
 Then, in May 2012, Hawaii tweaked its estate tax laws to provide that the exemption will be tied to the federal estate tax exemption for decedents dying after January 25, 2012.

-In addition, Hawaii appears to be the first and only state which allows "portability of the estate tax exemption" between spouses at the state level.
+In addition, Hawaii appears to be the first and only state that allows "portability of the estate tax exemption" between spouses at the state level.
 This effectively allows the first spouse who dies to transfer any unused portion of his exemption to his spouse, increasing hers.
 Hawaii was initially planning to match the federal estate tax exemption by 2019, but this no longer the case.
 New legislation was passed in 2019 to establish the current estate tax exemption of $5,490,000.

 Vermont's estate tax exemption increased to $2.75 million effective January 1, 2011.
 It remains there as of 2020 and the state has a top tax rate of 16 percent.